kymani-d1/DJHelper/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the [GPL-2.0-or-later License](LICENSE) to align with Mixxx's licensing.

 ## Acknowledgments

 - The Mixxx development team for creating an excellent open-source DJ platform